Sandid-Hsan/AWS-mini-projects/serverless_web_backend_on_AWS/Solution.md

 the serverless category and our service will be **AWS Lambda** for the compute backend.

-Now we have to expose the backend lambda function and for taht we will integrate Amazon API Gateway, thus providing a way to expose the backend servie without exposing to the open internet intecepating if the customer decieds to add authentication to API Gateway to secure it further.
+Now we have to expose the backend lambda function and for taht we will integrate **Amazon API Gateway**, thus providing a way to expose the backend servie without exposing to the open internet intecepating if the customer decieds to add authentication to API Gateway to secure it further.

 #### Database component:
-For the database component
+For the database component, the customer is storing  the data in a MySQL database so we should go with **AuroraDB** option for its efficiency with relationaldatabases.
+But since there is no complex queries and jointed tables we will choose the noSQL option **DynamoDB** as we will also be using **AWS Lambda**.